rebot715/Senor-Project/README.md

 # Senor-Project

-These files are the code to the Android Application from my resume.
+These files are the code to the Android Application on my resume.